DV Annotate

 dV-Annotate Windows Utility

-This is a human-readable script for Windows Powershell 5.1 (the powershell.exe that ships with Windows 10).
+This is a human-readable script for Windows PowerShell 5.1 (the powershell.exe that ships with Windows 10 and later).
+You can download it from the GitHub repo here.

 The reason for a script like this is that it can be rather difficult to keep track of when different things happen during gameplay that might be relevant for debugging, and the more timestamps and descriptive info the developer can get, the less time they have to spend looking for stuff.
 So this can save a lot of developer time and also make it more possible to discover more issues, etc.